cta-observatory/protopipe/docs/scripts/benchmark.rst

 ``protopipe-BENCHMARK`` is used to run benchmarks within *protopipe*.
-It allows to look for available benchmarking notebooks, interface with them and convert them in HTML format for easier consultation.
+It allows to look for available benchmarking notebooks, interface with them and optionally convert them in HTML format for easier consultation.

 .. warning::

   This is not currently available for the *calibration* benchmark notebook which requires a *ctapipe* version more recent than the one which protopipe supports.
+  It will behave as the rest as soon as we upgrade to the latest release.

 By invoking the help argument, you can get help about how the script works:
 ``protopipe-BENCHMARK`` allows for 2 commands ``list`` and ``launch``,